stachujone5/registration-login-form/README.md

 # Registration / Login Form build in Next

-App built with Next.js
+App built using Next.js and typescript.
-Right now users are stored in localStorage, later I'm planning to implement backend logic to store users on a server.
+Right now users are stored in localStorage.
+Later on I'm planning to implement backend logic to store users on a server.

 ## [Live demo](https://registration-login-form-401bjn1lz-stachujone5.vercel.app)

 ### `npm install`

-### `npm start`
+### `npm run dev`